The Sword That Turned Inward: Understanding the Warrior Wound

 The Neuroscience of the Armored Self

+That gap has a history.
+Research on the stress response and threat-detection suggests that when the nervous system has been trained early to remain on high alert, the brain's capacity to distinguish real danger from perceived danger becomes partially overridden by years of survival programming.
 For the over-activated Warrior, this shows up as a hair-trigger reactivity that can damage relationships and undermine the very leadership they have worked so hard to build.
 For the suppressed Warrior, it shows up as a chronic low-grade tension, a sense of being perpetually at war with oneself, and a fatigue that no amount of rest can touch.

 The Wound Beneath the Wound